Pipestone, Minnesota: Song of Hiawatha Pageant

 Although he never visited the site, Henry Wadsworth Longfellow was inspired to write of the area in the poem, "Song of Hiawatha".
 The Song of Hiawatha Pageant, which spins out Longfellow's vision of the American Indian, played in Pipestone for 60 years.
 The pageant was held at a small quarry lake on a natural amphitheater with a cast of 200 principals, chieftains, warriors, and dancers in their colorful costumes.
 Summer of 2008 was the last year for the pageant.

 Politics and government

 Federal government

 Minnesota is represented in the United States Senate by Democrats Amy Klobuchar and Tina Smith.
 In the House of Representatives, Pipestone is located in the 7th congressional district.

 State government

 Pipestone is represented by Republican Bill Weber in the Minnesota Senate and Republican Joe Schomacker in the Minnesota House.

 Education

 Pipestone Area School District #2689 serves the community of Pipestone and surrounding area.
 Pipestone Area High School, a 197000 sqft middle and high school, opened in January 2003.
 Minnesota West Community & Technical College operates a campus in Pipestone.
+May of 2023 Pipestone Area Middle School/High School was excited to hire Lori Gunnink, an author and Library Media Specialist.
+Gunnink is also well-known from her award winning Broadway performance as Blanche, from the 1932 performance of A Streetcar Named Desire.